learnk8s/learnk8s.io/src/advancedKubectl/content.md

 </script>
 ```

-> For that reason, you can use `f` and `l` only at the end of an alias.
+> For that reason, you can use the `a`, `f`, and `l` components only at the end of an alias.

-In general, for using the aliases correctly, just mentally replace the alias with the command it stands for and make sure that the resulting command-line (including any words after the alias) forms a valid command.
+In general, once you get the hang of this scheme, you an intuitively deduce the alias names from the commands you want to execute and save a lot of typing!

 ### Installation

-To install kubectl-aliases, all you have to do is to download the [`.kubectl-aliases`](https://raw.githubusercontent.com/ahmetb/kubectl-aliases/master/.kubectl_aliases) file from the GitHub repository and source it in your `~/.bashrc` or `~/.zshrc` file:
+To install kubectl-aliases, you just have to download the [`.kubectl-aliases`](https://raw.githubusercontent.com/ahmetb/kubectl-aliases/master/.kubectl_aliases) file from GitHub and source it in your `~/.bashrc` or `~/.zshrc` file:

 <!-- [Markdown syntax highlighting fix] -->